University of Illinois Urbana-Champaign: Centers and institutes

 The Prairie Research Institute on campus houses several divisions, including the Illinois Natural History Survey, Illinois State Geological Survey, Illinois State Water Survey, Illinois Sustainable Technology Center, and Illinois State Archaeological Survey.
 Researchers focus on areas such as agriculture, biodiversity, climate, public health, emerging pests, energy, mineral resources, pollution mitigation, and water resources.
 The Illinois Natural History Survey holds extensive collections, including one of North America's largest insect collections.
 The Illinois State Geological Survey manages the Illinois Geological Samples Library and paleontological collections.
 The Illinois State Archaeological Survey preserves a large collection of Illinois archaeological artifacts, including those from the Cahokia Mounds.

 The Technology Entrepreneur Center at the University of Illinois Urbana-Champaign offers resources for students to develop their entrepreneurial ideas, including classes, competitions, and workshops.
 It hosts events including the Cozad New Venture Challenge, Silicon Valley Entrepreneurship Workshop, Illinois I-Corps, and SocialFuse.
 The Cozad Challenge, held annually since 2000, provides mentorship and workshops on venture creation, with teams competing for funding.
 The Silicon Valley Workshop, a week-long event in January, exposes students to startups, technology companies, and entrepreneurial alumni in Silicon Valley.
 Illinois I-Corps helps National Science Foundation grantees identify valuable product opportunities from academic research through customer discovery and entrepreneurship training.
 SocialFuse is a pitching and networking event where students can present ideas and connect with potential teammates.

 The Center for Plasma-Material Interactions was established in 2004 by Professor David N. Ruzic to research the complex behavior between ions, electrons, and energetic atoms generated in plasmas and the surfaces of materials.
 CPMI encompasses fusion plasmas in its research.

 In 2007, the university-hosted research Institute for Condensed Matter Theory (ICMT) was launched, with the director Paul Goldbart and the chief scientist Anthony Leggett.
-ICMT is currently located at the Engineering Science Building on campus.
+ICMT is located at the Engineering Science Building on campus.